- Holidays in France

 HEALTH FORMALITY AND PASSPORT REQUIREMENTS

 For information and advice on health matters while travelling abroad, the Department of Health leaflet 'Health Advice for Travellers' is available from Post Offices in the UK or local Health Board in Ireland.
 Alternatively visit www.ehic.org.uk or www.ehic.ie.
 We also recommend that you visit www.gov.uk/fco.
 You are advised to take out your own health insurance, as cover under national schemes is not always comprehensive.
 It is mandatory that you have all necessary documents, including valid passports and/or visas, to enter the countries which you intend to visit and for re-entry into the UK or Ireland.
-Please remember UK Nationals and Irish citizens require a valid full passport but do not require visas for travel to France or Spain.
+Please remember UK Nationals and Irish citizens require a valid full passport but do not require visas for travel to France, Spain or Portugal.
 If you do not have valid documents you will not be able to board.
 The carrier is liable to a fine, and other costs, if you try to travel without the correct documentation.
 We reserve the right to recover any such costs from the passenger.
 It is the passenger's responsibility to be aware of their own individual travel requirements.
 Non-EU passengers are responsible for ensuring that they have correct documentation.
 Please refer to the relevant Embassy.
 Children travelling with an adult, other than their parents or legal guardians, must have a letter of consent.